 Once the child has been constipated for more than a few days, the retained stool can fill up the large intestine (the colon) and cause it to stretch.
 An over-stretched colon cannot work properly, and more stool is retained.
-Defecation becomes very painful and many children will attempt to withhhold stool because of the pain.
+Defecation becomes very painful and many children will attempt to withhold stool because of the pain.
 Withholding behaviors include tensing up, crossing the legs or tightening up leg/buttock muscles when the urge to have a bowel movement is felt.
 Many times these withholding behaviors are misinterpreted as attempts to push the stool out.
 Stool withholding will make constipation worse and treatment more challenging.

--If your child has hard or small stools that are difficult or painful to pass
+- If the child has hard or small stools that are difficult or painful to pass

--If your child consistently skips days without having normal bowel movements
+- If the child consistently skips days without having normal bowel movements

--If your child has large stools that clog the toilet
+- If the child has large stools that clog the toilet

--Other symptoms that can accompany constipation are stomach pain, poor appetite, crankiness, and bleeding from a fissure (tear in the anus from passing hard stool).
+- Other symptoms that can accompany constipation are stomach pain, poor appetite, crankiness, and bleeding from a fissure (tear in the anus from passing hard stool).